ConduitIO/conduit/docs/pipeline_semantics.md

   acknowledged by all destinations before it is marked as acked.
 Acks are propagated back to the source connector and can be used to advance the position in the source system if applicable.
 - **Nacked** - a message was negatively acknowledged either by a processor (e.g. a transform failed) or by a destination.
-If a pipeline contains multiple destinations the message needs to be negatively acknowledged by at least one destination before it is marked as nacked.
+If a pipeline contains multiple destinations, the message needs to be negatively acknowledged by at least one destination before it is marked as nacked.
 When a message is nacked the message is passed to the [DLQ](#Dead-letter-queue).